VJayMeyer/Entra-Group-Sync/README.md

 Entra Group Sync keeps selected Entra ID PIM groups in sync with on-prem AD groups and sends users email when they’re added or removed from role groups.

-This README is the “easy button”: **clone → update variables → run deployment → tweak the sync script**.

 ---

 ## 1. Prerequisites